-I've been a teacher for 33 years - in the London boroughs of Hillingdon, Croydon, Sutton, and now in Surrey.
-I've been a head teacher since 2001 and a National Leader of Education since 2012.
+I've been a teacher for 35 years - in the London boroughs of Hillingdon, Croydon, Sutton, and now in Surrey.
+I became a headteacher in 2001 and a National Leader of Education in 2012.
 I've led a Teaching School, believing that we can influence our education system through supporting teachers.
+I am now a Chief Education Officer in a large multi academy trust in the south of England.

 We have a fragmented education system that is heavily criticised by the media and constantly meddled with by politicians.
 Our schools are challenged by underfunding and external pressures within a framework of accountability (quite rightly - it's public money) that does not work for every school.

-My initial proposal for a research question is: What are effective governance structures that support school improvement in a multi-academy trust?
-This will inevitably change over the next few years as I embark on my research.
+My initial proposal for a research question in 2019 was: What are effective governance structures that support school improvement in a multi-academy trust?
+This has inevitably changed over the years as I have worked on my research.
+Follow my journey through the EdD.
+I hope there may be something on this site that is of use to you, and I hope that I will get some feedback on my academic thinking that will benefit my research.

 I am proud to be a research student at the Institute of Education (IoE) at University College London (UCL).
 The Education EdD is a research degree for experienced professionals from education.
 It is a part-time degree, normally 5 - 7 years.
 There is an assessed taught element, an Institution Focused Study (unique to the UCL IoE EdD programme) and a thesis, making a distinct contribution to the knowledge in the field of study.